alanjones2/Alan-Jones-article-code/stgrid/draft.md

 So here we have a general way of creating a grid layout of any size and shape.
 Let's see how I've used it in practice in the World Population app.

+## The example app

 TK add app description

+## Conclusion

 Maybe Streamlit will add a grid layout in the future.
 But until then, I hope you will find this useful.

+You can find the full listing of all the code used here and the app on from my [Github web page](https://alanjones2.github.io) and there is a gist of the app code at the very end of the article.

 Thanks for reading.
-You can find the full listing of all the code used here and the app on from my [Github web page](https://alanjones2.github.io) and there is a gist of the app code at the very end of the article.

-### Notes
+## Notes
 1. Data and edited text courtesy of,
 [Our World in Data](https://ourworldindata.org/world-population-update-2022), reproduced in accordance with Creative Commons Attribution 4.0 International ([CC BY 4](https://creativecommons.org/licenses/by/4.0/))

+## Listing for the example app
 https://gist.github.com/alanjones2/b2574d866d0b19c4d14771a0a72dd746